 - If you have one hour of hypnosis, you’ll feel as amazing as if you’d just had four hours of deep sleep.

 - Hypnosis does not convince you to do anything you don’t want to do.
 When you watch a stage show with a hypnotist and the people on stage are doing funny things they wouldn’t normally do – that is because they have been carefully chosen from the audience.
 The hypnotist won’t choose someone who doesn’t offer their hand to go on stage.
 They have already decided it’s going to work on them, which makes them more suggestible.

 - You’re likely to remember everything that happens when you’re hypnotised.
 Only a few people will fall into such a deep sleep they won’t remember anything.

 - People actually have surgery while under hypnosis, rather than conventional anaesthetics.
 The patient will generally be aware of what is going on around them, but they won’t feel anything.
 It’s all in the mind!

 - Hypnosis works.
-Millions of people across the world, over centuries, have reported change in terms of health and lifestyle habits, better physical and professional abilities, less stress, and much more.
+Millions of people across the world, over centuries, have reported change in terms of health and lifestyle habits, better physical and professional abilities, less stress or anxiety, and much more.

 Written by: Katherine Ferris, clinical hypnotherapist